almendev/github-search/README.md

 Description:

-A React App to find the following data from a user:
+A React App to find the following data from an GitHub user:

 - Creation Date of the GitHub account
 - Avatar